Outdoor Air Pollution

 Common Air Pollutants

-Ozone (also called smog) is the most widespread pollutant in the U.S. It is also one of the most dangerous pollutants—and it's invisible.
+Ozone (also called smog) is currently one of the least-well-controlled pollutants in the United States.
+It is also one of the most dangerous—and it's invisible.

 - Particulate Matter